unparalleled-js/docs-1/oem/customer-managers.md

 To add a customer manager, first consider the following:

 - Ensure this person is a collaborator in the OEM team.
 They can be invited in the [Teams page](https://www.workato.com/members).
 - Decide the [role](/user-accounts-and-teams/team-collaboration.md#team-roles) they should have within all customer teams.
-This defines their access to customer recipes, jobs and features
+This defines their access to customer recipes, jobs and features.

 In the 'Customer managers' tab on the OEM admin console, add a customer manager by clicking on the **+ Add customer manager** button on the top right of the table.

 ![Customer managers](/assets/images/oem/customer-manager.png)
 *Customer manager table*

-In the next dialog, add the collaborator you wish to make a customer manager and select the role from the current available list of system and [inheritable roles](/oem/inheritable-roles.md).
+In the next dialog, add the collaborator you wish to make a customer manager and select the role from the current available list of system and inheritable roles.

 ![Customer managers](/assets/images/oem/customer-manager-add.png)
 *Add a customer manager*